Griffith Hack has been recognised in World Trademark Review’s 1000 guide (WTR) for trade mark prosecution and strategy.

-In addition to Shannon, the 2020 guide highlights the achievements of other leading Griffith Hack personnel, for the “trade mark prosecution and strategy” category Principals Anne Makrigiorgos and Nicola Scheepers are acknowledged;
+In addition to Shannon, the 2020 guide highlights the achievements of other leading Griffith Hack personnel.

-In WTR1000’s “enforcement and litigation” leading individuals, Principal Kellie Stonier is also recognised, described by the guide as an “intelligent litigator”.
+In the Trade Mark Prosecution and Strategy category, principals Anne Makrigiorgos and Nicola Scheepers are acknowledged.
+While for Enforcement and litigation, principal Kellie Stonier is also recognised, described by the guide as an “intelligent litigator”.